 9. Race a…Coffin?

 Yep, you read that right!
-Carson Valley brings in the season in a big way with the annual Fall Festival, hosted by Main Street Gardnerville on October 1st at Heritage Park.
+Carson Valley brings in the season in a big way with the annual Fall Festival, hosted by Main Street Gardnerville the first weekend in October at Heritage Park.
 The fun includes scarecrow building, petting zoo, pumpkin raffle, scavenger hunt, local vendors, live music and performances and best of all – coffin races!
-Teams of five (four runners,one rider) register to build and race a coffin against one another down Slaughterhouse Lane.
+Teams of five (four runners, one rider) register to build and race a coffin against one another down Slaughterhouse Lane.
 This is a unique and unforgettable event that will have you laughing until you’re coffin’!

 10. Walk into Autumn Wonderland at Eddy Street Vintage Market

 Eddy Street Vintage Market is a pop-up shop in Gardnerville that opens its doors once a month with a new themed shopping event!
-Come by on September 15th-18th for the “Meet me at the pumpkin patch” theme and stock up on everything you could ever dream of for the season.
+Come by on the third weekend of each month for the uniquely themed event and stock up on everything you could ever dream of for the season.
 Built in 1906, the shop is a charming craftsman style

 home turned vintage, antique and repurposed goods boutique that inspires everyone who steps through the door.
 The Fisher family curates one-of-a-kind items for a whole new experience each month!
 Can’t make the pop-up date?
 Visit their website and do some shopping after each theme.